How to montage multiple exposure to a single frame covering large area of heavens.

 $ munipack phcorr -dark dark120.fits -flat flat_Green.fits m51_Green_*.fits

-The corrected images has the same name as the original which has been backup-ed to ones endings with ~.
+The corrected images has the same name as the original with _proc.fits suffix.
 It is highly recommended visually compare images before and after precorrections.

 The first delicate point of our analysis is detection of stars on images.
 The detection is mostly on base of presumption that all stars are Gaussian-like peaks with an identical profile.
 The profile has the same width at half of maximum (FWHM) which an image of a point source imagined via our (optical) telescope (apparatus).
 The FWHM is in pixels and is in range 2-10 for optical non-space telescopes.
 The value can be easy estimated and checked with Photometry tool in xmunipack:

 With help of the tool, we can found that right parameters for out images are: FWHM=6 and threshold is 10 sigma above background level.
 With the information, all stars on all frames will be found and aperture photometry will be easy:

 $ munipack find -f 6 -th 10 m51_Green_*_proc.fits $ munipack aphot m51_Green_*_proc.fits

 An arbitrary image can show detected stars (see pic)

 The perfect arrange of images is prepared with help of precise astrometry.
 To prepare astrometry, we should list a part an astrometry catalogue.
 The UCAC5 is an ideal for our purposes.
 We are selected cone about centre of Whirlpool galaxy in radius 0.2° because our fields are spread over the area.

 Note use of -r 0.2 option.
 In this case, when we need large part of sky, we also need more than default count of stars.